eficode/weatherapp-frontend/README.md

 ## Returning your solution
 1. Create a private GitHub or GitLab repository in github.
 DON’T make it public.
 2. Make changes, commit them, and push them to your own repository.
 3. Create a .zip -package including the .git-directory, but excluding the node_modules-directories.
 4. Send us the archive.

 ## How to run backend and demo frontend
 1. Go and get API key from openweathermap.org
 2. Open docker-compose.yml file and replace APPID variable value with your API key
-3. Run command line command
+3. Run command line command `docker-compose up -d`
-docker-compose up -d
 4. The service is now up and running!
-a.
-Backend is now running in http://localhost:9000
+    - Backend is now running in http://localhost:9000
-b.
-And demo frontend in http://localhost:8000
+    - And demo frontend in http://localhost:8000

 ## Exercises